astravant/digitalgarden/_notes/daily-notes.md

 	- location, routine, surroundings, etc.
 	- what are all of the options available?

-## Habits of World-Class Performers
+### Habits of World-Class Performers
 - A clear mission/vision
 - Exercise
 - Outsource low-value tasks
 - Say 'no' often
-- Clear daily routine
+- Clear daily habits
 - Deep work
 - Meditation/Journal
 - Read often